by Robin French

 All the action takes place in the kitchen, which needs to have a realistic oven, a window and a door.
 There are some interesting special effects, including the bear head and paws, bloody bandages and internal organs and a dummy dressed as the son/bear and driving gloves for father and son/bear.
 Simple lighting getting colder as the play progresses.
 Some music and a doorbell and roaring bear sound effects.

 This play also features as part of The Scream Inside, a double bill of one act plays performed from 21st to 24th June 2021 at Riverhouse Barn Arts Centre, alongside Madonna della Media by Caroline Ross Tajasque

 Linda - Sarah Slater

 Middle class, middle aged wife and mother.
 She wants everything to be as it was before their son changed.
 Soon we see the guilt she feels for sending him to a zoo.
 This is a role of comedy and pathos requiring an honest portrayal of a woman desperately trying to maintain normality.

-David - James Hanley
+David - Neil James